siddolo/codex-streamable-http-server/README.md

 - When running locally, servers SHOULD bind only to localhost (`127.0.0.1`) rather than all network interfaces (`0.0.0.0`)
 - Servers SHOULD implement proper authentication for all connections

-Check [Model Context Protoclo Specification](https://modelcontextprotocol.io/specification/versioning) to learn more.
+Check [Model Context Protocol Specification](https://modelcontextprotocol.io/specification/versioning) to learn more.

 ## Codex Authentication